 The history of the University of Colombo dates back to the establishment of the Ceylon University College in 1921.
 Today, it is a university established under the Universities Act of 1978.
 The University of Colombo is a sprawling complex located in the heart of the capital city of Colombo.
 In keeping with its motto "Buddhi Sarvathra Bhrajate," Sanskrit for "Wisdom Enlightens", the University of Colombo strives to maintain academic excellence in all areas of study.
-The University of Colombo, which is one of the best South Asian Universities, has 9 Faculties with 56 Academic Departments, a Campus, a School, 7 Institutes and 8 Centres and Units.
+The University, one of the best South Asian Universities, has 10 Faculties with 77 Academic Departments, a Campus, a School, 6 Institutes and 13 Centres and Units.
 Many undergraduate and postgraduate study programmes are available in the fields of Arts, Science, Medicine, Management, Finance, Law, Education, IT, Aesthetic Studies, Molecular Biology etc. The University also offers several other services, such as library services, career guidance, and services for students with disabilities.
 Today, the University of Colombo continues in its endeavour to meet the challenge of maintaining its position as the "Capital University, modern and international in outlook and character."
 The location of the University affords the student population all the advantages of a "metropolitan university", with easy access to international information/resource centres, libraries, theatres, sports complexes etc.